ernest-bruce/human-internet/internet_plan/internet_plan.md

 [**MesInfos** (**MyData**)](http://mesinfos.fing.org/english) is a project that aims to convince organizations to share the personal·information they have on people with their **Cozy·Cloud** personal·cloud
 · people will then be able to add more content to their personal·cloud and use and share that content as they please
-· the MesInfos goals are very similar to the **Peoples•Cloud** goals
+· the MesInfos goals are very similar to the **Peoples·Cloud** goals
-· however, the Peoples•Cloud mission and goals (under the guidance of Peoples•Foundation) are bigger in scope and on their impact on the digital·lives of individuals and humanity as a whole
+· however, the Peoples·Cloud mission and goals (under the guidance of Peoples·Foundation) are bigger in scope and on their impact on the digital·lives of individuals and humanity as a whole
 &nbsp;
 &nbsp;